-Prerequisite: completion of all required first-year courses of the Dental Hygiene Program l ah fee
+Prerequisite: completion of all required first-year courses of the Dental Hygiene Program

 The scientific basis for the use of dental materials and their proper handling is studied.
 Lab periods provide basic understanding of the importance of the various properties of materials.